Air filter maintenance tips

 Frequently Asked Questions

-How do I know when to change my air filter?
+How do I know when to replace my air filter?

-You should change your air filter every 1-3 months, or more frequently if it becomes clogged or dirty.
+You should inspect your air filter monthly and replace it every 1-3 months, or more frequently if needed based on usage and home conditions.

 Connect with certified professionals in your area